 Maps were instrumental in establishing first European, then United States control of North America.

 Maps were instrumental in establishing first European, then United States control of North America.
-For the colonizers, maps provided essential information about natural geography, and the locations of Indian tribes and of European military and trading posts.
+For the colonizers, maps provided essential information about natural geography, and the locations of Indian communities and of European military and trading posts.
 In the nineteenth-century United States, maps became an important instrument of Indian dispossession as the government systematically parceled Indian lands out to white settlers and forced tribes to move onto reservations west of the Mississippi River.

 The land became part of the United States with the 1783 treaty finalizing the end of the American Revolution, but British people continued to inhabit the region and American Indians controlled most of it.
 In 1794 the United States defeated the Shawnee and confederated tribes in the Northwest Indian War and achieved greater control of the region between the Ohio River, the Great Lakes, and the Mississippi.
 Nine years later, the United States Army established Fort Dearborn at the mouth of the Chicago River where it ran into Lake Michigan.
 The community that developed around the fort was the basis for the city that would develop decades later.

 This digital collection is based on the 2007 Newberry Library exhibition and book, Mapping Manifest Destiny: Chicago and the American West, by Michael P. Conzen and Diane Dillon.